-Understanding scale and changing units of measurement
+• Understanding scale and changing units of measurement

 Units look at the scale of something.
 The metre (m) and the kilogram (kg) are units of measurement we use in our everyday lives.
-In this module, you will also come across units measuring the very small, from the size of an atom, to the very large, the size of the sun.
+In this module, you will also come across units measuring the very small, from the size of an atom and subatomic particles, to the very large, the size of the Sun, stars and galaxies.